Jett James: Storylines

-2019

 Jett makes a surprise return to the Bay to see John and Marilyn.
 He bonds with John and Marilyn's foster daughter, Raffy Morrison (Olivia Deeble) as he helps her with her homework.
 John wonders why Jett has turned up unannounced, and Jett explains that he is being deployed to Afghanistan for six months.
 Marilyn is upset by the news and thinks he is too young to go.
 Jett seeks advice from Alf, and Marilyn later apologises for asking him not to go.
 Jett assures her that he has a good team and they will look out for each other.
 Jett says his goodbyes to Marilyn, John and Alf, telling them to take care of each other.
 Not long after, Marilyn and John learn there has been an explosion at Jett's base and they struggle to get in touch with him.
 An officer soon informs them that Jett has been critically injured and is being evacuated to a hospital in Germany.
 John and Marilyn fly out to be with him, and they soon return to Summer Bay together, where Jett is transferred to the Northern Districts hospital.
 Tori Morgan (Penny McNamee) informs them that Jett has suffered a serious injury to his spinal cord, resulting in complete loss of sensation and muscle function from the waist down, meaning Jett will not walk again.
 Jett initially has trouble accepting the diagnosis.
 He breaks down in front of nurse Jasmine Delaney (Sam Frost) and says that he has let his team, John and Marilyn down.

 Jett struggles to use a wheelchair for the first time and pushes everyone away, but after some encouragement from John, he tries again.
 Tori's brother, Mason Morgan (Orpheus Pledger) helps Jett to improve his muscle mass and upper body strength.
 He also bonds with Robbo (Jake Ryan) over their shared experiences, and Robbo encourages him to ask for help when he needs it.
 Jett then talks with the Army Chaplain about his survivors guilt.
 He applies for a home, as he feels ready to move out and be independent.
 However, he struggles to do things on his own, and realises that his mind has not caught up with his body.
 John also tries to do things for him, until Marilyn and Alf get him to back off.
 Marilyn also helps Jett to decides on a new career, after he admits he wants to help other veterans and soldiers.
 An apartment in the city becomes available and Jett accepts it.
 After a family breakfast, Jett visits Gina's bench and thanks John and Marilyn for all their help, before he moves to the city.
+Four years later, John and Marilyn attend Jett's wedding to his fiancée Lindsey.